Sandwiching random regular graphs between binomial random graphs: Abstract

 \section{Abstract}

 Kim and Vu made the following conjecture (\textit{Advances in Mathematics}, 2004): if $d\gg \log n$, then the random $d$-regular graph $\G(n,d)$ can asymptotically almost surely be ``sandwiched'' between $\G(n,p_1)$ and $\G(n,p_2)$ where $p_1$ and $p_2$ are both $(1+o(1))d/n$.
-They proved this conjecture for $\log n\ll d\le n^{1/3-o(1)}$, with a defect in the sandwiching: $\G(n,d)$ contains $\G(n,p_1)$ perfectly, but is not completely contained in $\G(n,p_2)$. \REF{5a}The embedding $\G(n,p_1) \subseteq \G(n,d)$ was improved by Dudek, Frieze, Ruci\'{n}ski and \v{S}ileikis to $d=o(n)$.
-In this paper, we prove Kim--Vu's sandwich conjecture, with perfect containment on both sides, for all $d$ where $\min\{d, n-d\}\gg n/\sqrt{\log n}$.
-The sandwich theorem allows translation of many results from $\G(n,p)$ to $\G(n,d)$ such as Hamiltonicity, the chromatic number, the diameter, etc. It also allows translation of threshold functions of phase transitions from $\G(n,p)$ to bond percolation of $\G(n,d)$.
+They proved this conjecture for $\log n\ll d\le n^{1/3-o(1)}$, with a defect in the sandwiching: $\G(n,d)$ contains $\G(n,p_1)$ perfectly, but is not completely contained in $\G(n,p_2)$.
+Recently, the embedding $\G(n,p_1) \subseteq \G(n,d)$ was improved by Dudek, Frieze, Ruci\'{n}ski and \v{S}ileikis to $d=o(n)$.
+In this paper, we prove Kim--Vu's sandwich conjecture, with perfect containment on both sides, for all $d\gg n/\sqrt{\log n}$.
+For $d=O(n/\sqrt{\log n})$, we prove a weaker version of the sandwich conjecture with $p_2$ approximately equal to $(d/n)\log n$, without any defect.
 In addition to sandwiching regular graphs, our results cover graphs whose degrees are asymptotically equal.
-The proofs rely on estimates for the probability of small subgraph appearances in a random factor of a pseudorandom graph, which is of independent interest.
+The proofs rely on estimates for the probability that a random factor of a pseudorandom graph contains a given edge, which is of independent interest.

+As applications, we obtain new results on the properties of random graphs with given near-regular degree sequences, including Hamiltonicity and universality in subgraph containment.
+We also determine several graph parameters in these random graphs, such as the chromatic number, small subgraph counts, the diameter, and the independence number.
+We are also able to characterise many phase transitions in edge percolation on these random graphs, such as the threshold for the appearance of a giant component.